-After hours of travel and sitting in planes, busses and boats, it’s time to treat yo self and go get a massage.
-You’ve probably heard that you should go get a massage in Thailand, because it’s cheap and it’s awesome, and it is.
-But, Thai massages a little different than what you are probably used to at home, and I’m not just talking about the happy ending stuff.
+After hours of travel and sitting in planes, busses, and boats, to get to the little island of Koh Tao it’s time to treat yo self and go get a massage.
+Koh Toa has tons of massage places to choose from and each place has different offerings, but they all have Thai Massage.
+Something to note is that Thai massages a little different than what you are probably used to at home, and I’m not just talking about the happy ending stuff.

 The first thing you should know about Thai massage is that it is an ancient practice and was started as a Buddhist tradition over 2,500 years ago, and it is considered a vital part of one’s health, just like eating well and exercising.
 The Thai’s take their massage very seriously.

-The second thing you should know is that when you go to get a Thai massage it’s not going to be like your typical Swedish massage.
+The second thing you should know is that when you go to get a Thai massage it’s not going to be like the typical Swedish one you are used to.
 You will most likely be in a large room with other people, you will lay down on a mat on the floor, and you will keep your clothes on, or the masseuse will give you loose clothes to wear.
-The actual massage is much more intense than a regular massage as well.
+The actual massage is much more intense than a regular one as well.
 It’s almost like yoga and massage combined, they really work you out.
-It can be a little awkward and uncomfortable at times but if you go with it you’ll feel great afterwards.
+It can be a little awkward and uncomfortable at times but if you go with it you’ll feel great afterward.

-Royal Thai Massage is consistently rated one of the best places in Koh Tao to get a massage, and for good reason, it’s conveniently located on the “Up Road” from the pier, they offer a variety of services, their prices are awesome and their massage rooms are air conditioned, which is a major plus.
-Their masseuse seem to be contractors, so you might have to wait a few minutes for the front desk to call someone to come in for your massage, but I never waited more than 5 minutes I think.
+Royal Thai Massage is consistently rated one of the best places in Koh Tao to get a massage, and for good reason, it’s conveniently located on the “Up Road” from the pier, they offer a variety of services, their prices are awesome, and their massage rooms are air-conditioned, which is a major plus.
+Their masseuse are contractors, so you might have to wait a few minutes for the front desk to call someone to come in for you, but I never waited more than 5 minutes.
 You also don’t need to worry about making an appointment, I always just walked in.

 Cost: 300 to 350 Baht